 Information contained herein is selective, containing specific information in relation to the Fund.
-This document (the Singapore supplement) forms part of and must be read in conjunction with the prospectus for the Fund dated 28 April 2023 (the "Prospectus") (collectively the "Memorandum").
+This document (the Singapore supplement) forms part of and must be read in conjunction with the prospectus for the Fund dated 28 April 2025, as supplemented (the "Prospectus"), (collectively the "Memorandum").
 This document is for distribution in Singapore only.